jmzobitz/neonSoilFlux/README.md

 # NEONSoils
 NEONSoils is a repository code to acquire, tidy, and compute soil respiration fluxes at NEON sites using the flux-gradient method.

+**This is an early prototype package and should not be used for research purposes until scientifically validated.**

 An online applet for visualization at select NEON sites is found [here](https://jmzobitz.shinyapps.io/NEON-soil-fluxes/)